Garnix123/mysql_triggers/README.md

 - Validates that updated products do not have a `SellPrice <= BuyPrice`.
 - If violated → inserts a warning notification.

-**Expected Output Example:**
-NotificationID	Notification	DateTime
-2	P3 was updated with a SellPrice of 30 which is the same or less...
-2025-08-26 12:40:11

 ---

 ### ✅ Task 3: Delete Trigger
 **Trigger Name:** `NotifyProductDelete`
 - Fires **AFTER DELETE** on `Products`.
 - Inserts a notification confirming deletion of a product.

-**Expected Output Example:**
-NotificationID	Notification	DateTime
-3	The product with a ProductID P2 was deleted	2025-08-26 12:45:21

 ---